Canada Deportation | Complete Guide to Deportation in Canada

 • A Departure Order is ignored, and the person does not leave within 30 days.

-• A person has criminal inadmissibility (e.g., a serious criminal offense).
+• A person has criminal inadmissibility (e.g., a serious criminal offence).

 • The government considers someone a security risk or human rights violator.